 DISCUSSION

 In the fossil dataset, it was found that across mammals in general, there was a trend towards increased brain size over time.
 Subdividing the sample by taxon revealed that many, but not all, mammalian lineages contributed to this overall pattern.
-This is consistent with previous demonstrations of increasing absolute or relative brain size over time in the fossil record of Artiodactyla (Jerison, 1970, 1973), Carnivora (Jerison, 1970, 1973, Finarelli and Flynn, 2007, 2009), Perissodactyla (Edinger, 1948; Jerison, 1970), Primates (Holloway, 1968; Jerison, 1973), and hominins (Shultz et al., 2012; Schoenemann and Begun, 2013)(2010).
+This is consistent with previous demonstrations of increasing absolute or relative brain size over time in the fossil record of Artiodactyla (Jerison, 1970, 1973), Carnivora (Jerison, 1970, 1973, Finarelli and Flynn, 2007, 2009), Perissodactyla (Edinger, 1948; Jerison, 1970), Primates (Holloway, 1968; Jerison, 1973), and hominins (Shultz et al., 2012; Schoenemann and Begun, 2013) (see also Shultz & Dunbar (2010) for an inter-order comparison).
 Cetacea were the notable exception to this pattern of increasing brain size, as their average brain size has remained consistently large since their emergence.
 The contrast of our results with those of previous studies that reported directional increases in Cetacean brain (Marino et al., 2004; Boddy et al., 2012; Montgomery et al., 2013) likely stems from differences in samples and methodology.
 It should, however, be noted that different taxa of mammals occupy different, partially overlapping time periods over the last 65My.
 Some taxa have existed much longer than others and thus span a much larger portion of the oxygen isotope record.
 This means that some taxa would have experienced a wider range of selective pressures, some of which could influence evolutionary shifts, speciation events, and extinctions.

 Hominins occupy a particularly short and recent period of time (the last ~5–7Ma).
 This is, of course, partly due to the fact that they represent a taxonomic tribe rather than an order like most of the other taxa investigated here.
 Despite having only existed during a relatively brief time, hominins have undergone remarkable evolutionary increases in brain size (Fig. 3 & Fig. 5A) which may have been in response to greater selective pressures for cognitively-mediated adaptability and problem solving in novel environments (Sol et al., 2005, 2008).
 This rapid increase in brain mass drastically deviates from the allometrically predicted brain mass of a primate of modern human body size and likely relates to many enhanced cognitive capacities including tool manufacture, complex social cognition, and language (Deacon, 2000; Passingham, 2008; Sherwood et al., 2008; Stout and Chaminade, 2012).